andijakl/raspberry-pi-public-transport/README.md

 Features:

 - Shows the next two departures for two different public transport stops / lines
-- Refreshes countdown every 20 seconds
+- Refreshes countdown every 10 seconds (automatically halves refresh rate in case of the first 20 errors)
 - Auto-starts when booting your Raspberry Pi
 - Configurable through command line parameters
 - Shows live data in green, errors in red

-Uses [open data](https://www.data.gv.at/katalog/dataset/add66f20-d033-4eee-b9a0-47019828e698) from the City of Vienna.
+Data source: Uses [open data](https://www.data.gv.at/katalog/dataset/add66f20-d033-4eee-b9a0-47019828e698) from the City of Vienna.

 Code is based on [WL-Monitor-Pi](https://github.com/mabe-at/WL-Monitor-Pi) from Matthias Bendel / [mabe-at](https://mabe.at) and released under the same MIT license - thanks for creating the original project and inspiring this adaption!